 All staff must read and understand Part 1 of KCSIE (including Annexe B).
 This applies not only to new staff but also to those already in post in April 2014 when KCSIE was first introduced.
 Each time Part 1 of KCSIE is updated by the DfE, existing staff will be updated to take account of, in particular, the introduction of Prevent in July 2015, or the recognition of additional types of abuse, as outlined in KCSIE in September 2018.
 The School will also ensure that steps are taken to ensure that all staff understand key information.
-This applies to both incoming and existing staff as at September 2022.
+This applies to both incoming and existing staff as at September 2023.
 All staff new to the school will be given specific training to ensure that they have a full understanding of the school's procedures for child protection.
 This training will also include the school's policy on procedures to promote safe working practice and to avoid false allegations of inappropriate behaviour by the member of staff and what to do if the allegation is against an employee of the school.
-All new members of staff will be given full documentation to assist them to recognise signs of abuse, how to respond to a pupil who seeks to reveal incidents which are child protection concerns and what to do following such revelation (see: (d) Reporting Procedures) Training will be given to all peripatetic staff and Sixth Form mentors of younger pupils.

-&lt;sup>1 All Governors are briefed on a monthly basis and annually when the Safeguarding Report is delivered to them by the DSL
+1 All Governors are briefed on a monthly basis and annually when the Safeguarding Report is delivered to them by the DSL